Digital-Tech-KKHS/game-design-grace-s-team/documents/Sprint-docs/Sprint_doc_4/Sprint Document 4.md

 ![[Pasted image 20230607100508.png]]
 # Sprint Summary
 ## **Sprint Reflection and summary**
 In this sprint I got a lot of code work done.
 I got speech pop ups to work so that when my character came into contact with a skull and bones, a speech message, "This looks dangerous...." would pop up whilst the player was in contact with it.
-I also re orgnaized my entire code which meant that I made 9 new files where I split up the classes from main.py.
-This meant that for ever class I made I had a seperate file that I had to poop my pants
+I also re organized my entire code which meant that I made 9 new files where I split up the classes from main.py.
+This meant that for ever class I made I had a separate file that I had to make, and then import them back into main so that It could work.
+Doing this took me a lesson or two because it was sometimes hard to figure out how and which files to import into main.py and window.py.
+I also noticed that as I was moving my classes around I got a better understanding of the different parts of my code
 ## **Briefly describe other team members contributions**

 ## **Major Changes and Achievements Described**